sherzodcode/diary-API/readme.txt

 date: 15.05.2023

 Time is 12:13, i'm in station.
-Today i need to make card design mockup, with star wars theme
+Today i need to make card design mockup, with star wars theme.

 //////////